How to Use Ahrefs Mobile: A Step-by-Step Guide

 It’s also critical to ensure content parity between your desktop and mobile sites.
 Don’t hide important text, images, or videos behind tabs or accordions just to save space.
 According to Google’s guidelines, all valuable content should be readily accessible.
 By designing for mobile first, you create a better experience for a majority of users and align your site with how search engines determine rankings.

-Optimize Existing Content for Mobile
+How to Optimize Existing Content for Mobile

 Many of us have a library of existing content that was created with desktop users in mind.
 You can use Ahrefs to identify pages that need a mobile-friendly makeover.
 Start by looking at your Site Audit report for pages with slow load times.
 Often, the culprit is large, unoptimized images or bulky code.
 Compressing images and minifying CSS and JavaScript files can make a huge difference in page speed.